 The Junior Ranger Program can be filled out while in the visitor center.
 You can also pick up the Oklahoma State Junior Ranger Program that can be filled out at each of the three Oklahoma National Park Sites.

 Always carry the 10 essentials for outdoor survival when exploring.

 The 1.5-mile trail is self-guided includes 15 numbered stops along the way.
 You can pick up a trail brochure at the visitor center.

 The trail is located just down the road from the visitor center.
 There is a great parking lot and beautiful views over the park.

 The trail travels through the battlefield area and the location of Lt.
 Colonel George Armstrong Custer's attack on Chief Black Kettle's village.

 This half-mile trail from the visitor center examines life on the great plains after the land run.

-National Park Sites near the Washita Battlefield National Historic Site
+Parks Near Washita Battlefield National Historic Site

 Check out all of the Oklahoma National Parks and neighboring National Parks in Texas, National Parks in New Mexico, National Parks in Colorado, National Parks in Kansas, National Parks in Missouri, and National Parks in Arkansas